rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMisc.md

 - There is a single argument of type CreateCustomAnalyzerInput.
 - Returns Analyzer.
+### createdistributionlistdigestbatch
+Create distribution list digests for specific recipients.

+- There is a single argument of type CreateDistributionListDigestBatchInput.
+- Returns System.String.
 ### createeventdigestbatch
 Create event digests for specific recipients.